rehabstudio/animixer/README.md

 ### Saving queries and responses to a Firebase Database

-The repo contains a module called `FirebaseDatabase.js`, which allows you to save info about what happens in a game to a Firebase Database.
-If you want to do this, you’ll have to set up your own service account.
-If you don’t want to use it, you can remove all the Firebase Database code from `index.js`.
+The repo contains a module called `config.js` in functions which contains all the account information for interacting with firebase real time database.
+This will need to be updated to your account credentials.
+This allows you to save info about which animals are discovered to a Firebase Database.

-> NOEL this is the end of the new content for you to look at

 ## Authentication